-SECTION ONE: Board of Contract & Supply Forms 1) Bid Form 1: Cover page/Bidders Blank YES NO 2) Bid Form 2: Certification of Bidder as 2 ^{nd page} YES NO 3) Certificate Regarding Public Records YES NO 4) Forms from the Minority and Women Business Enterprise Program: Based YES NO on Bidder Category.
-See forms and instructions enclosed.
-SECTION TWO: WSPC Bid Specifications Response Packet (MS Word & Ex (cel) Including A. WSPC Cover Page YES NO B. Proposal Checklist YES NO C. Signed Title Page YES NO D. Signed Certifications Form YES NO E. Signed ADA Accessibility Information YES NO F. Planned Enrollment & Performance Outcomes YES NO G. Proposal Narrative Sections numbered 1-4 1) Proposal Summary YES NO Agency Background and Organizational Capacity YES NO 3) Program Design YES NO 4) Budget Forms - Excel file provided with the RFP Must include all 3 tabs Tab 1 Budget Summary YES NO Tab 2 - Program Year Budget YES NO Tab 3 - Budget Narrative YES NO Attachments: One copy of the past year's organizational audit, including the accompanying YES NO financial statements.
-One copy of the agency's cost allocation plan YES NO Signed Partner agreements if there are partners in the proposal.
-YES or NA NO
+ELIGIBILITY: Does the proposer include evidence of having operated a WIOA Youth Program that has met performance goals?
+If the answer is no, the proposal will not be considered.
+YES □NO SECTION ONE: Board of Contract & Supply Forms 1) Bid Form 1: Bidders Blank YES □NO 2) Bid Form 2: Certification of Bidder YES □NO 3) Bid Form 3: Certificate Regarding Public Records YES □NO 4) Bid Form 4: Affidavit of City Vendor YES □NO 5) Forms from the Minority and Women Business Enterprise Program: Based on Bidder Category.
+See forms and instructions at the YES $\square$ NO beginning of the RFP packet.
+SECTION TWO: WSPC Bid Specifications Response Packet (MS Word & Ex ccel ) Including A. WSPC Cover Page ] YES □NO B. Proposal Checklist ] YES □NO C. Signed Title Page ] YES □NO D. Signed Certifications Form ] YES □NO E. Signed ADA Accessibility Information ] YES □NO F. Planned Enrollment & Performance Outcomes ] YES □NO G. Proposal Narrative Sections (instructions start p.39 of RFP) 1) Proposal Summary ] YES □NO Agency Background and Organizational Capacity ] YES □NO 3) Program Design Narrative pages ] YES □NO 4) Program Design Forms (WIOA Elements, Staffing) H. Budget Forms - Excel file provided with the RFP - Must include both tabs 3 Tab 1 - Program Year Budget YES □NO Tab 2 - Budget Narrative ] YES □NO Attachments: One copy of the past year's organizational audit, including the accompanying ] YES □NO financial statements.
+One copy of the agency's cost allocation plan ] YES □NO Signed Partner agreements if there are partners in the proposal ΈS

-C. Title Page

-Complete \underline{all} requested information and include \underline{all} required signatures.
+C. Title Page Complete all requested information and include all required signatures.